OverengineeredOne/Docs/developer-guide/src/yew.md

 ```

+You can see here we call `use_state()` and set it to counter.
+We're also passing a callback
+function inside.
+This tells Yew to default the value.
+In this case `0`.

+We use `counter` two ways.
+One directly in the return value.
+We `derefrence` `counter` and
+display that as the "total" value.

+The other is in the `onClick` `handle`.
+Inside this callback we clone the reference and move it's
+ownship into the `Callback` struct.
+You can see `onClick` bing passed into the `<button />`
+`props`.
+Yew will map the onclick `HTMLEvent` to this `onClick` function you defined.
+When the
+"Add One Button" is clicked you will see the `counter`'s value get set to `counter + 1`.

 Go ahead and `trunk serve`.
-You can see as you click the button, it adds one to the total.
+You can see as you click the button and test it out.

 ### Further Reading

+We are only covering a very small introduction to Yew, just to get your feet wet.
+I'll highly
-I'll highly reccomend following up with the Yew documentation.
+recommend following up with the Yew documentation.

 * [Components](https://yew.rs/docs/concepts/components/introduction)
 * [HTML](https://yew.rs/docs/concepts/html/introduction)